nkabir/nkabir.ruhoh.com/_posts/experimental-networks-with-pfsense.md

 ### Port Forwarding

 You may want to access the machines on your experimental network via SSH.
 To enable this, you'll need to turn on port forwarding on pfSense.
-But before you do, make sure you uncheck _Block private networks_ on your WAN interface settings.
+But before you do, make sure you uncheck _Block private networks_ and _Block bogon networks_ on your WAN interface settings.

+_NOTE: Only do this on your desktop configuration&mdash;never in production._

 <img src="{{paths.media}}/pfsense-private-networks.png"/>